Looking after your physical wellbeing isn’t just about your body – it can also have a big impact on your mental and emotional health

 Think about your diet

 A healthy diet isn’t only important for general health, it can also have a positive affect your emotional and mental wellbeing.
-A healthy diet provides you with energy you need to get through your day and keep active.
-Having a regular and healthy eating pattern can also help you to feel more in control.
+A healthy diet provides you with the energy you need to get through your day and keep active and can also help you to feel more in control.
 For some people, having a routine and feeling more in control helps them to manage feelings of stress and anxiety.

 You may want to limit your caffeine intake.
 Caffeine can cause sleeping problems, which may affect your mood.
 Some people find that it can make them feel anxious and irritable.